School feeding in low-income countries: Drawbacks and challenges to school feeding

-Because school feeding programs are community-specific and require a great deal of planning, the sustainability of school feeding programs is a main point of concern for many countries.
-Countries are very limited on the demands placed on the staff, resources, and infrastructure required for school-feeding programs, and often have to rely on outside financial and personnel help to continue programs for a significant amount of time.
+Because school feeding programs vary by community and require a great deal of planning, sustainability is a main point of concern for many countries.
+Governments are often limited by the demands placed on staff, resources, and infrastructure, and many have to rely on external financial and personnel support to continue programs over the long term.

 Impacts of school feeding programs in low-income countries

-Though school feeding produces a variety of anticipated impacts, as mentioned above, much research and evaluation is being done to determine the results of school feeding programs in low-income countries.
-School feeding program results are often context-specific, but lessons from a variety of communities can help evaluate school feeding program effectiveness.
+Although school feeding produces a variety of expected outcomes, ongoing research seeks to better evaluate its effects in low-income settings.
+School feeding program results are often context-specific, but shared lessons from a variety of communities can inform broader assessments.
 Researchers at the International Food Policy Research Institute have critically assessed evidence from developing countries to define preliminary results of these programs.
-These assessments found that the timing of meals is not a critical factor in the positive effects on learning and cognition, and thus take-home rations can perform as well as in-school meals, and that in-school meals may even disrupt learning.
+These assessments found that the timing of meals is not critical to improving learning and cognition, and thus take-home rations can perform as well as in-school meals, and that in-school meals may even disrupt learning.
 In some settings, take-home rations are more cost-effective than in-school meals, and the study argued that some country programs may be optimized by focusing resources on take-home rations.
-Additionally, it was found that in the study setting, school attendance improved learning more significantly than nutrition status improvements, but that school feeding programs encouraged attendance and still have a positive net result on education levels.
-In a study done by Patrick J. McEwan, it was shown that there is no evidence that higher-calorie meals positively impact school enrollment and attendance, first-grade enrollment age and grade repetition, and fourth-grade test scores over average-calorie school feeding meals in Chile's national program.
-Thus, McEwan's study suggested that Chilean policy, to produce significant positive results, should focus more on the nutritional composition of school meals, rather than caloric content alone.
+Additionally, it was found that in the study setting, school attendance improved learning more significantly than nutrition status improvements, but that school feeding programs encouraged attendance and still had a positive net result on education levels.
+A study by Patrick J. McEwan found no evidence that higher-calorie meals improve school enrollment or attendance.
+It also reported no positive effects on first-grade enrollment age, grade repetition, or fourth-grade test scores compared with average-calorie meals in Chile's national program.
+Thus, McEwan's study suggested that Chilean policy, to produce significant positive results, should focus more on the nutritional composition of school meals rather than caloric content alone.